rlawrenc/cosc_304/labs/lab6/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 6: Using Java/Python/Oracle APEX with MySQL, Microsoft SQL Server and Oracle Express Edition (EX)

-This lab shows how Java and Python programs can connect to MySQL and Microsoft SQL Server.
+This lab shows how Java, Python and Apex programs can connect to MySQL, Microsoft SQL Server or APEX.

 ## Part #1: MySQL